 By conclusion, if abiogenesis is unable to happen, then evolution never would have happened afterwards.
-Since we are alive, if we can infer that life itself could not have happened by natural processes then we must inevitably accept that it must have come to existence by a non-materialistic means.
+Since we are alive, if we can infer that life itself could not have begun by natural processes then we must inevitably accept that it must have come to existence by a non-materialistic means.

-Living things are complex information management systems.
+Living things are complex information storage and usage systems.
 Information of this type according to all uniform human experience only comes into existence from an intellect.
-Therefore, by logical reasoning, the most likely cause for this information would be from an agency external to the natural material universe.
+Specified complex information was needed before life in this universe could begin.
+Therefore, by logical reasoning, the most likely cause for this information would be from an intellect external to the natural material universe.

 A useful way to think of this is to imagine the universe itself had always been searching for life.
 The chances of life occurring in this universe however are finite.
 What then are the probabilistic resources available to our universe that could account for whether it could discover life? note Was life inevitable, or was it implausible?

 The multiverse has been suggested to make our existence be more likely.
 See The Multiverse God.
-I suggest however that my arguments will make even a multiverse be probabilistically insufficient and useless.
+I suggest however that my arguments here will make even a multiverse be probabilistically insufficient and useless.

 - There are an estimated 1e82 atoms in the known observable universe. note

 Estimated from 1e78 to 1e82 atoms in the universe.

 Note that some people imagine that life on earth was seeded from elsewhere in the universe.
 (This is called panspermia.)

 And rounded up to be generous, is 1e143 chances.
-This number includes all chances for life to appear over all time anywhere in the universe.
+This number includes all chances for life to appear over all time anywhere in the entire universe.

-So actually there would be 4.35e17 seconds since the beginning of time.
-Wikipedia: Planck units And actually there would be 1.9e43 Planck time intervals in a second.
+So actually there would be 4.29e17 seconds since the beginning of time.
+And actually there would be 1.86e43 Planck time intervals in a second.

 Wikipedia: Minimal genome

-What are proteins? note They are biomolecules that perform functions in the cell.
+What are proteins? note They are biomolecule machines that perform functions in the cell.
 Proteins are the physical or chemical engines of the cell and participate in virtually every process in the cell.
 They start as a long chain of amino acids assembled in a specific sequence from the instructions in a gene.
 After a specific chain is assembled, the protein is folded into a specific three-dimensional shape that will enable it to perform functions.

 Again, orders of magnitude is the size of the exponent in scientific notation.
-So 100 = 1e2 is two orders of magnitude and 13.8 billion = 13,800,000,000 = 1.38e10 has ten orders of magnitude.
+It is the size of the count of digits in the number.

 Living systems are highly integrated, and important life processes depend on coordinated function.
 Said another way: life fails if the protein functions are not coordinated.